p-patel/software-engineer-knowledge-base/javascript/react/testing-react-applications-with-jest.md

 ### Testing a Stateful React Component
 - create local module mock in a `__mocks__` directory next to real module
 - create `__helperFunction()` (dunder prefixed) functions in mock for mock setup functions such as `__setCount()`
-- to use a mock of a local module in a test file, use `jest.mock('../path/to/local/mocked/module');`
+- to use a mock of a local module in a test file, use `jest.mock('../path/to/local/mocked/module');` in the test file after `import` statements
 - to import the service mock use `const notificationService = require('../path/to/local/mocked/module').default` (after `jest.mock()` and the `require()` does not get hoisted
+- after importing the service mock use `__setCount()` to setup mock as part of Jest test setup

 ## Advanced Jest Matchers
 ### What Is a Matcher?